Mission of the program

 5. To establish links between theory and practice in dealing with social, political and ethical issues in local societies and beyond.

-6. To undertake original high quality philosophical research projects in Arabic serve to extend the field of knowledge and respond to needs of contemporary Arab Societies.
+6. To undertake original high quality philosophical research projects in Arabic and to extend students’ knowledge and capacity to deal with the needs of contemporary Arab societies.

-7. To acquire research and writing skills, including the gathering and utilization of relevant philosophical data and sources (databases, library, archives), and the ability to plan and execute research project, with special attention to documentation and writing style.
+7. To acquire research and writing skills, including the gathering and utilization of relevant philosophical data and resources (databases, library, archives), and the ability to plan and execute research projects, with special attention to documentation and writing style.

-8. To master the use and critique of arguments in class presentations and beyond and to be able to reflect that mastery in various forms of writing.
+8. To master the use of arguments in class presentations, and to be able to reflect that mastery in various forms of writing.

-9. To develop presentation skills, needed for effective public communication of ideas at different levels before audiences of different types.
+9. To develop presentation skills, needed for effective public communication of ideas before audiences of different types.

-11. To develop written and oral communication skill, and to be able define, present and defend proposals and position before peers and supervisors, and to contribute to public debates through participating in various media, research centers and ethics councils.
+11. To develop written and oral communication skills, and to be able to define, present, and defend proposals and positions before peers and supervisors, and to contribute to public debates through participation in various media, research centers and ethics councils.